Submit an ATP Question

 For a stand alone non-infrastructure grant do we need to address the cost/benefit ratio (narrative question 4)?
 Yes, that question is required for all projects.
 One of the links in the application can be used as model to calculate NI benefits.

-Can you explain how to answer narrative question 1 (“estimate # of students living along the route proposed for improvements”) for non-infrastrucuture programs?
+Can you explain how to answer narrative question 2 (“estimate # of students living along the route proposed for improvements”) for non-infrastrucuture programs?
 A NI project should discuss the number of students in the area effected by the project.
-You will also need this information for ATP Application, Part 1, Question #32.

 Can we request funding for schools who want to increase walking at school (at recess/during lunch/ after school) through walking programs, and not to school?
 The Safe Routes to School funding is for getting to and from school.
 However, one of the ATP goals is to enhance public health, including reduction of childhood obesity, so an application that meets that goal will be eligible.

 Would a county-wide strategic plan be competitive for non-infrastructure funding?
-Planning is a priority of the first cycle of ATP funding, especially in disadvantaged communities, and future cycles of the ATP could require that applicants have a plan in place before applying for a project.
+Safe Routes to School plans are an eligible source of planning funding, especially those for disadvantaged communities.
 Whether a specific plan is competitive for funding or not would depend on the strength of the application and the need in the community, and the extent to which the proposal will meet the goals of the ATP.

 We have an an active/current SRTS NI project that has walk audits in the work plan.
 However, no funds were programmed for the walk audit.
 Can we apply for another project to fund those walk audits?
 ATP funding is pilot and start-up non-infrastructure projects.
 Ongoing program operations are not eligible.